ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Youtube_Comment_Analysis/Readme.md

-## Youtube Comments Sentiment and Emotion ETL Project
+## Youtube Video Comments Sentiment and Emotion ETL Project

 **Project Overview:** This project is to to set up the ETL pipeline on Airflow using AWS cloud console to automate scraping youtube comments using API.
 Then, a sentiment analysis and emotion analysis will be performed on these comments using a pretrained BERT LLM model.
 The result will be shown using a Tableau Dashboard.